znields/search-queue/README.md

 ## Use Cases

-In general, Search Queue is great for anyone who needs to make many Google searches.
+In general, Search Queue is great for anyone who needs to make many web searches.
 A few specific examples of how it might be used are as follows:

 #### 1. Analysis

-If an analyst has a large number of Google searches that need to be made about a particular topic (e.g. business, product, software), Search Queue is helpful in making these searches in a quick, organized way.
+If an analyst has a large number of searches that need to be made about a particular topic (e.g. business, product, software), Search Queue is helpful in making these searches in a quick, organized way.

 #### 2. Research